RobinPett/1dv610_lab2/readme.md

 - Image links can fail if the server has origin controll
 - Images with just a few colors can't extract multiple colors

+## Features to come
+- Allow users to manually set brightness and saturation levels for palettes

 ## License
 GNU GENERAL PUBLIC LICENSE
 @Robin Pettersson 2024